webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Creating-New-Foci.md

 ---
 aliases:
-- "Creating New Foci"
+  - Creating New Foci
 tags:
   - Compendium/CSRD/en/Rules
   - Foci/Create
+title: Creating New Foci
+collection: Rules
+kind: Compendium
 ---
 # Creating New Foci
 This section provides everything you need to create your own foci.